HasmatAli/Assingment/README.md

 # Assingment
-This project in about how to use google API to find food, coffee and shopping location through map
+This project is about how to use google API to find food, coffee and shopping location through map